-Phase 1 of the Class EA - Needs Assessment - involves the identification and evaluation of existing and future needs of the transportation network with respect to network capacity, traffic safety, and design and operations.
-The purpose of the Needs Assessment is to identify and define:
+Phase 1: Needs Assessment - involved the identification and evaluation of existing and future needs of the transportation network with respect to network capacity, traffic safety, and design and operations.
+The purpose of the Needs Assessment was to identify and define:

 - Existing and future capacity, safety, and operational deficiencies and opportunities along Highway 15, from south of Highway 401 to Highway 2